madprops/airc/README.md

 `!cmd report`: Get an overview of your bots.

-(Don't mention a bot when using these, they're global commands)
+Don't mention a bot when using these, they're global commands.

+They work on all owned bots in the current room.

 ---